anquanscan/sec-tools/README.md

 [libfuzzer](https://github.com/planetis-m/libfuzzer): Thin interface for libFuzzer, an in-process, coverage-guided, evolutionary fuzzing engine.
 [CVE-2017-0100](https://github.com/cssxn/CVE-2017-0100): CVE-2017-0100、MS17-012、Eop
 [nuclei-templates](https://github.com/projectdiscovery/nuclei-templates): Community curated list of templates for the nuclei engine to find security vulnerabilities.
 [Golang_SCA](https://github.com/fdl66/Golang_SCA): Golang SCA（Software Composition Analysis）   通过分析你的go.mod文件，协助你发现，Golang项目的依赖库是否存在漏洞
+[Flytrap](https://github.com/nedwards86/Flytrap): A TCP based honeyport written in Python.
+Once an attacker accesses the port this service is listening on, the attacker's IP is blocked by the local system and a notification is sent to the specified syslog server.
+Runs on both Windows and Linux.